green-coding-solutions/documentation/content/en/docs/measuring/usage-scenario.md

 - "commands": An array of objects
 - "commands" -> "type": Only console currently supported
 - "commands" -> "command": The command to be executed.
 Piping or moving to background is not supported.
 Note: This command will block execution.
 If you need parallel execution supply "detach"
+    => Commands have a time-limit.
+The command may take currently at max 60 seconds and then the execution will be terminated and the measurement aborted.
+    => If your commands take longer you can increase this limit in the config.yml on your local installation => In our Green Metrics Tool online version this limit is currently fixed.
+You may issue multiple commands though if you like
+    => Be aware that the whole measurement run at the moment may take no longer than 15 minutes.
-- "commands" -> "detach": Detach process True / False (optional)
+- "commands" -> "detach": Detach process True / False (optional) => This functionality is meant to run processes in conjuction to other processes in the same flow.
+For instance when you want to stress the DB in parallel with a web request
+    => Please note that a detached process cannot be be closed through our flow mechanism.
+It will only be destroyed upon the end of the flow when the container is spun down or when it ends on its own.
 - "commands" -> "note": A string that will appear as note attached to the datapoint of measurement (optional)
+- "commands" -> "read-notes-stdout": Read notes from the STDOUT of the command.
+This is helpful if you have a long running command that does multiple steps and you want to log every step.